Supreme Court will hear a case that could undo Capitol riot charge against hundreds, including Trump

 The obstruction charge has been brought against more than 300 defendants in the massive federal prosecution following the deadly insurrection on Jan.
 6, 2021, when a mob of Trump supporters stormed the Capitol in a bid to keep Biden, a Democrat, from taking the White House.

-A lower court judge had dismissed the charge against three defendants, ruling it didn’t cover their conduct.
+A lower court judge had dismissed the charge against Joseph Fischer, a former Boston police officer, and two other defendants, ruling it didn’t cover their conduct.
+The justices agreed to hear the appeal filed by lawyers for Fischer, who is facing a seven-count indictment for his actions on Jan.
+6, including the obstruction charge.

+The other defendants are Edward Jacob Lang, of New York’s Hudson Valley, and Garret Miller, who has since pleaded guilty to other charges and was sentenced to 38 months in prison.
+Miller, who’s from the Dallas area, could still face prosecution on the obstruction charge.

 U.S. District Judge Carl Nichols found that prosecutors stretched the law beyond its scope to inappropriately apply it in these cases.
 Nichols ruled that a defendant must have taken “some action with respect to a document, record or other object” to obstruct an official proceeding under the law.